Constrained regret minimization for multi-criterion multi-armed bandits: Problem formulation

 which is the regret caused due to the sampling of infeasible arms.
-For an infeasible instance, regret is caused by playing arms that are riskier than the optimal.
-In this case, we define the \emph{risk regret} as
+For an infeasible instance, regret is caused by playing arms that are farther from the constraint boundary than the optimal arm.
+In this case, we define the \emph{constraint regret} as (Note that our analysis essentially provides upper and lower bounds on $\Exp{N_{k}(T)}$ for all arms in $[K] \setminus\mathcal{K}^*(\nu).$ So alternative definitions of regret, involving linear combinations of the expected number of pulls of non-optimal arms, are also supported by our analysis.)

-{\bf Infeasibility identification:} Finally, we introduce an optional boolean flag called \texttt{feasibility\_flag}, that the policy may set at the end of $T$ plays, to indicate post facto whether it considered the instance as feasible (by setting the flag as \texttt{true}) or infeasible (by setting the flag as \texttt{false}).
+{\bf Infeasibility identification:} Next, we introduce an optional boolean flag called \texttt{feasibility\_flag}, that the policy may set at the end of $T$ plays, to indicate post facto whether it considered the instance as feasible (by setting the flag as \texttt{true}) or infeasible (by setting the flag as \texttt{false}).
 For the algorithms proposed in this paper, we provide bounds on the probability that this flag erroneously flags a feasible instance as infeasible and vice-versa.
-We also provide fundamental lower bounds on the probability of error of any consistent policy.
+We also provide fundamental lower bounds on the probability of error under any consistent policy.

+{\bf Concentration inequalities on attribute estimators:} Natually, MAB algorithms must estimate the attributes $g_0$ and $g_1$ corresponding to each arm using the data samples obtained by pulling that arm.
+We make the following assumption on concentration properties of these estimators.
+Suppose that for $i \in \{0,1\},$ and distribution $F \in \mathcal{C},$ there exists an estimator $\hat{g}_{i,n}(F)$ of $g_i(F)$ using $n$ i.i.d. samples from~$F,$ satisfying the following concentration inequality: There exists~$a_i > 0$ such that for all $\Delta > 0,$

+Concentration inequalities of this form are available in a broad variety of settings.
+For example, if $g_i(F) = \Exp{h_i(X)},$ where $X$ is a random vector distributed as~$F,$ then a concentration inequality of the form~\eqref{eq:gen_conc_ineq_m1} is readily obtained if $h_i(X)$ is bounded (using the Hoeffding inequality), or $\sigma$-subGaussian.
+Similarly, if $h_i$ is Lipschitz and~$X$ is a subGaussian random vector, concentration bounds of the form~\eqref{eq:gen_conc_ineq_m1} can be obtained by invoking the results in \cite{kontorovich2014}.
+Several examples where risk measures can be concentrated in this manner are provided in~\cite{cassel2018}.
+Also, note that the specific form \eqref{eq:gen_conc_ineq_m1} of the concentration inequality is only assumed to simplify the description of our algorithms.
+Alternative forms of concentration guarantees (such as those known for the means of subexponential or heavy-tailed distributions) can also be supported by our algorithmic framework via trivial modifications to the confidence bounds.